abbysharrock/abbyswebsite/content/home/hero.md

 # ...
 Put Your Section Options Here (title etc.) ...

+# Order that this section appears on the page.
+weight: 10

 # Hero image (optional).
 Enter filename of an image in the assets/media/ folder.
 hero_media: 'lab_image.jpg'